avatorl/Deneb-Vega-Help/README.md

 Feel free to ask any questions regarding Vega, but I'll have to ignore Vega-Lite questions and redirect you to other community experts (see [Deneb Support initiative](https://deneb-viz.github.io/support)) simply because I have never attempted to learn it.
 Vega-Lite compile its specifications to Vega specifications, therefore if you have Vega-Lite code but are okay with converting it into Vega code, let me know.

+## Disclaimer of Warranties and Limitation of Liability

+I'm sorry if there are any delays in my responses to your requests.
+I'm dedicating my free time to this project.
+There are clients, family, and life offline.
+No promises or guarantees are made.
+I am not responsible for the quality, accuracy, reliability, or any other aspect of my help.
+I will not be liable for any damages or losses arising from your use or inability to use my assistance.

 ## Open Source Examples of my Vega Visualizations